Site icon Inexhibit

 A second type, dating from the 7th to the 6th century BC, comprises more simple rectangular tombs, also called Cube Tombs, aligned along “streets” like small houses to resemble a sort of “city of the dead”.

-Finally, the more recent model consists of underground burial chambers carved into the bedrock, the most famous example of this type is the Tomb of the Reliefs, one of the few tombs in Cerveteri richly decorated with wall paintings and stucco reliefs.
+Finally, the more recent model consists of underground burial chambers carved into the bedrock.
+The most famous example of this type is the Tomb of the Reliefs, one of the few tombs in Cerveteri richly decorated with wall paintings and stucco reliefs.

 Some tombs (currently eight) also feature multi-language multimedia installations, which illustrate their history and most important characteristics, that can be activated with portable remote controls available for free at the archaeological site’s ticket desk.